This post is brought to you by Bare Snacks, but all words and eats are my own. Thanks for supporting the sponsors that keep me hungry!

 Enjoy!

-If you make these Vegan Apple Cider Donuts, let me know what you think!
+If you make this Vegan Apple Cider Donuts recipe, let me know!

 XO Lauren